Adobe-Consulting-Services/acs-aem-commons/_drafts/2013-10-23-dispatcher-flush-rules.md

 ##### prop.rules.hierarchical

-Defines the flush mappings in the format
+Defines the flush mappings in the format (the delimiter is `=`).

-	regex-of-replicating-resource:absolute-path-flush
+	regex-of-replicating-resource=absolute-path-flush

 used for "normal" dispatcher hierarchy (stat file)base flushing.